Reproductive system disease

 A reproductive system disease is any disease of the human reproductive system.

 Types

 Infections

-Reproductive tract infection (RTI) are infections that affect the reproductive tract, which is part of the reproductive system.
+Reproductive tract infection (RTI) are infections that affects the reproductive tract, which is part of the reproductive system.
 For females, reproductive tract infections can affect the upper reproductive tract (fallopian tubes, ovary and uterus) and the lower reproductive tract (vagina, cervix and vulva); for males these infections affect the penis, testicles, urethra or the vas deferens.
-The three types of reproductive tract infections are endogenous infections, iatrogenic infections and the more commonly known sexually transmitted infections.
-Each has its own specific causes and symptoms, caused by a bacterium, virus, fungus or other organism.
-Some infections are easily treatable and can be cured, some are more difficult, and some are non curable such as AIDS and herpes.
+The three types of reproductive tract infections are endogenous infections, iatrogenic infections, and the more commonly known sexually transmitted infections.
+Each has its own specific causes and symptoms, caused by a bacterium, virus, fungus, or other organism.
+Some infections are easily treatable and can be cured, some are more difficult, and some are non-curable, such as AIDS and herpes.

 Congenital abnormalities

 Examples of congenital abnormalities of the reproductive system include: